alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 Add an fpm recipe to packager and then use [the Jenkins job](https://ci.integration.publishing.service.gov.uk/job/build_fpm_package/) to create a Debian package.
-You can use the Vagrant development-VM to test the recipe prior to commiting to packager.
+You can use the Vagrant development-VM to test the recipe.

+#### Test the recipe

-- The Jenkins job will produce a `.deb` package in the `Last Successful Artifacts`.
+- The Jenkins job will produce a `.deb` package in the `Build Artifacts`.
+- With Packager cloned to your local `govuk` folder, download your new package to the Packager root folder.
-- Download and run `sudo dpkg -i path/to/the/downloaded/package.deb` in the VM.
+- Start the VM, move to the Packager project and run `sudo dpkg -i ./your_package_name.deb`.
+- Ensure your package has been successful.

 If successful, you can copy this package to the aptly machine and then add the deb file to aptly.